lidongzh/FwiFlow.jl/README.md

 Those operators are differentiable and integrated in a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
 Independent operators are parallelized executed.
 With the gradients we can perform gradient-based PDE-constrained optimization for inverse problems.

 FwiFlow is built on [ADCME](https://github.com/kailaix/ADCME.jl), a powerful static graph based automatic differentiation library for scientific computing (with TensorFlow backend).
-FwiFlow implements the idea of **Intelligent Automatic Differentiation**.
+FwiFlow implements the idea of **Intrusive Automatic Differentiation**.

 <p align="center">
   <img src="docs/src/assets/op.png" width="50%">